Ashutoshgupta607py/TTS/README.md

 This project is provided for personal and educational use.
 Review the licenses of Kokoro, PyTorch, eSpeak NG, and all other dependencies before redistributing the application.

+### Download 🚀

+You can download the the main zip from the releases area by downloading the zip.